 Here’s how you can go about enabling and using the mode in Chrome on your Android device:

-Enabling and Using the Reader Mode in Chrome for Android
+How to Enable and Use Reader Mode in Chrome for Android

 Open the App Drawer on your Android device and tap on “Chrome” to launch the Chrome browser on your device.